nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 * Add performance `performance add`
 * View performance list `performance list`
 * Delete performance of a student `performance delete`
+* Edit performance of a student `performance edit`
+* Sort performance of a student `performance sort`

 ## 8. Contact Us
 If you have further queries or feedback on Pac, please contact us at [contact_us@pac.com](contact_us@Pac.com)